lfdelzam/Euka_RNA_Input_POGENOM/README.md

   Minimum median coverage depth per sample per genome.
 Integer.
 Sample/genome combinations below this threshold will not be included in the subsequent analysis.
   It cannot be empty.

-"min_breadth": 0,
+"min_breadth": 10000,
-  Minimum coverage breadth (percentage of genome covered) per sample per genome.
+  Minimum coverage breadth (nucleotide bases of genome covered) per sample per genome.
 Integer.
   It cannot be empty.

 "min_bsq_for_cov_median_calculation": 15,